AkashMasterBranch/StartingOffWithGit-Github/README.md

   - harder to fix merge conflicts on github

 - git clone [github repo url]:     create a local clone of the github repo in your local computer
-- git clone --mirror [github repo url]: creates a server that you can put on a machine if another PC cannot access github.
 - git remote -v:                   this will tell you what .git servers (or mirrors) your clone is using.
 The origin one is what your clone was created from
-- git remote add [remote variable] [server url]: this is for if your clone is using multiple servers.
-You can have one clone update multiple github repositories.
 - git add [file_name(s)]:          adds new files to track in current git branch
 - git add -u [file_name(s)]:       updates tracked files to be committed in current git branch
 - git checkout [file_name(s)]:     undo all changes from the specified file